erikryverling/loadui-jira-component/README.md

 ![LoadUI JIRA component](http://www.loadui.org/images/stories/homepage/jira.png)

-Creates a JIRA issue for all Web Page Runner failures after a completed test.
+This is a [LoadUI custom component](http://www.loadui.org/Custom-Components) that creates a JIRA issue for all Web Page Runner failures after a completed test.

 *This was the winning entry of the [LoadUI component competition](http://www.loadui.org/Competition/component-competition.html)*